Did you know that it’s possible to turn food waste into gold? No, we aren’t talking about alchemy, we’re talking about vermicomposting!

 Why Start Raising Worms

 You might be surprised to learn the numerous benefits that raising worms can offer.
 Whether your concerns are environmental, financial, or horticultural, worm farming can provide significant value to those who are willing to put in the effort.
-Although there are many benefits that come with worm farming, the following are four of the most significant according to our readers:
+Although there are many benefits that come with worm farming, according to our readers, these are the four of the most significant:

 Every day, we produce huge amounts of waste in our homes.
 Everything from banana peels to old newspapers would normally add up to a lot of waste thrown away.
 In fact, it is estimated that Americans generate about 67 million tons of organic waste every year, and less than a third of that waste ends up composted.
 Part of the reason for this is that many Americans think composting is too difficult or not worth their time and effort.